 #5 Picnic Rug – And finally, I would never head off on an Oxford day trip without a good picnic blanket!
 Perfect for spreading out across any College Green, or along the banks of the river, this one is great because it has a waterproof bottom and rolls up nicely so you can easily carry it.

-Oxford Day Trips Costs
+Are Oxford Day Trips Expensive?

 The main costs you have to factor into your Oxford day trip are:

 - Costs of any tours

 Obviously all 5 of these variables will alter depending how you choose to structure your Oxford day trip and where you’re travelling from.

 The last 3 will depend greatly on your much you want to indulgence!

 As a budget travel baseline however, I’d allow for the following minimum costs: